-Schedule of Year 1: Develop public health advisement protocols to warn the implementation public of periodically elevated bacteria levels in drainage ditches.
+• Year 1: Develop public health advisement protocols to warn the Schedule of implementation Year 1: Develop public health advisement protocols to warn the public of periodically elevated bacteria levels in drainage ditches.
 Conduct education and outreach activities on the importance of stormwater runoff on water quality and GI/LID techniques.
-Propose new city ordinances or amendments to encourage GI and LID implementation in new developments. • Year 2: Develop a tax incentive program.
+Propose new city ordinances or amendments to encourage GI and LID implementation in new developments.
+Year 2: Develop a tax incentive program.
 Propose standards that require Engineering RFPs to include GI or LID techniques.
 Adopt a program similar to Keep Austin Beautiful's Adopt-a-Street Program.
-Conduct at least one education and outreach activity. • Years 3-5: Expand the public health advisement protocols, city ordinances, tax incentive programs, RFP standards and the Adopt-a- Street Program to all areas of the Oso watershed.
+Conduct at least one education and outreach activity.
+Years 3-5: Expand the public health advisement protocols, city ordinances, tax incentive programs, RFP standards and the Adopt-a-Street Program to all areas of the Oso watershed.
 Continue education and outreach activities annually.
-Interim, measurable Number of GI and/or LID projects developed and implemented by milestones municipalities, citizens, and developers.
-Development and implementation of a tax incentive program for business or homes to implement GI and/or LID.
-Develop a program similar to Keep Austin Beautiful's Adopt-a-Street Program.
-Number of adopted or amended city ordinances regarding LID or GI.
+Interim, measurable Number of GI and/or LID projects developed and implemented by milestones municipalities, citizens, and developers. • Development and implementation of a tax incentive program for business or homes to implement GI and/or LID.
+Develop a program similar to Keep Austin Beautiful's Adopt-a-Street Program. • Number of adopted or amended city ordinances regarding LID or GI.
 Number of education and outreach events conducted.
-Monitoring component Programmatic: Track the number of education and outreach events conducted, the number of new developments that used LID and GI techniques and then numbers of ordinances that pertain to LID and GI adopted.
+Monitoring component Programmatic: Track the number of education and outreach events conducted the number of new developments that used LID and CI conducted, the number of new developments that used LID and GI techniques and then numbers of ordinances that pertain to LID and GI adopted.
 Environmental: The Cities of Corpus Christi and Robstown will be responsible for monitoring as noted in their approved SWMP.
 Responsible Party Watershed coordinator, Cities of Corpus Christi and Robstown, Nueces County, local Non-Profits, universities and AgriLife Extension.